 Postformal thinking is characterized by several distinctive qualities that separate it from Piaget's formal thinking.
 Some of these characteristics include:

-- Cognitive relativism:Individuals who use postformal thinking recognize that knowledge is relative and subjective, and that different perspectives can have validity in different contexts.
+- Cognitive relativism: Individuals who use postformal thinking recognize that knowledge is relative and subjective, and that different perspectives can have validity in different contexts.

 - Metaknowledge: The ability to reflect on one's own thinking process and to be aware of one's own limitations and cognitive biases.

-- Flexibility and adaptability:The ability to adjust the problem-solving approach based on the demands of the situation, as well as to recognize the complexity and ambiguity inherent in many problems.
+- Flexibility and adaptability: The ability to adjust the problem-solving approach based on the demands of the situation, as well as to recognize the complexity and ambiguity inherent in many problems.

-- Tolerance of ambiguity and uncertainty: The willingness to accept and manage uncertainty and contradiction in decision making and problem solving.
+- Tolerance of ambiguity and uncertainty: The willingness to accept and manage uncertainty and contradiction in decision-making and problem-solving.

 Implications of thinking postformal

-The recognition and understanding of postformal thinking has important implications in different areas, such as education, psychology, decision making and leadership.
+The recognition and understanding of postformal thinking have important implications in different areas, such as education, psychology, decision making and leadership.
 In the educational field, for example, understanding the development of postformal thinking can help educators design teaching strategies that foster students' ability to address complex problems and manage ambiguity.

-In the field From psychology, the study of postformal thinking can shed light on how individuals process information in complex contexts and how critical and reflective thinking skills develop throughout life.
+In the field of psychology, the study of postformal thinking can shed light on how individuals process information in complex contexts and how critical and reflective thinking skills develop throughout life.
 Understanding postformal thinking can also be useful in therapy and counseling, as it can help professionals work with clients who are facing ambiguous or contradictory situations.

 Practical Applications